An order can be created in one of two ways:

 To create a new order manually, go into the Admin Interface, click the “Orders” tab and then click the “New Order” button.

 Type the name of the product you would like to add to the order in the search field.
-A list of matching products and variants combinations will show up in the drop-down menu.
+A list of matching product and variant combinations will show up in the drop-down menu.
 Select the product/variant option you want to add to the order.

 The interface will show you how many of that product/variant you currently have “on hand”.
 Enter the quantity to add to the new order, and click the “Add” icon next to the item.